swirling-wind/Eikonal-Voxel-Rendering/README.md

 -   **Efficient Storage:** Explores hierarchical data structures (Octree, MLP, SIREN) for compactly storing pre-computed irradiance data, reducing memory overhead.
 -   **Volumetric Rendering:** Handles effects like scattering, absorption, and emission within translucent materials.

-### Background

-Eikonal rendering is an efficient technique for real-time rendering of complex light paths in varying media, based on solving the Eikonal equation.
-It's crucial for applications like games, VR, and design software where realistic interactive visuals are needed.

 ### Project Aims

 1.  **Modernize the Codebase:** Re-implement Eikonal rendering in modern Python to overcome limitations of outdated C++/CUDA codebases (hard maintenance, lack of ML integration).